 3. Remember to Rotate Food

-Unlike the spinning tray at the bottom of a microwave, the metal rack is fixed.
-As a result, if you are cooking or reheating a meal inside your microwave, you might need to rotate or turn the food part way through cooking.
+The metal rack is fixed, unlike the spinning tray at the bottom of a microwave.
+As a result, if you are cooking or reheating a meal inside your microwave, you might need to rotate or turn the food partway through cooking.

 If you miss this step, then your food may not cook fully or evenly.